There are Three Types of Contrails

 You might also be interested in:

-The white streaks you see coming off high-flying jet airplanes are called contrails, which is short for condensation trail.
-Contrails are clouds that formed when water vapor condenses and freezes around...more
+The white streaks you see coming off airplanes are called contrails.
+That is short for “condensation trail.”
+Contrails are actually clouds made by airplanes.
+An airplane's exhaust has some water vapor...more

-Cirrus clouds are the most common of the High Cloud (5000-13000m) group.
-They are composed entirely of ice and consist of long, thin, wispy streamers.
-They are commonly known as "mare's tails" because...more
+Cirrus clouds are the most common of the High Cloud group.
+They are made of ice crystals and have long, thin, wispy streamers.
+Cirrus clouds are usually white and predict fair weather. ...more